w3c/wai-website/pages/standards-guidelines/index.ru.md

   link: https://iite.unesco.org/
 - name: "ИИТО ЮНЕСКО"
 ref: /standards-guidelines/   # Do not change this
-layout: default
 github:
-  repository: w3c/wai-website
-  path: pages/standards-guidelines/index.ru.md   # Add the language shortcode to the middle of the filename, for example index.fr.md
   label: wai-standards-guidelines
 permalink: /standards-guidelines/ru   # Add the language shortcode to the end; for example /standards-guidelines/fr
 feedbackmail: wai@w3.org